Understanding Environmental Impact Assessment and Its Vital Role in

 • Baseline study: establishing the existing environmental conditions and trends in the project area

-• Impact assessment: identifying, predicting, and evaluating the potential environmental impacts of the project and its alternatives
+• Impact assessment: identifying, predicting, and evaluating the potential ecological impacts of the project and its alternatives

 • Mitigation and enhancement: proposing and evaluating the measures to avoid, reduce, or compensate for the adverse impacts of the project